 Thank you to the Quantum Foundation for sharing our vision of supporting the youngest, most vulnerable children in our community.
 We appreciate their support of our programs and mission.

 Through funding from the Children's Services Council of Palm Beach County, we are implementing the Child First Program.
 Child First is a national, evidence-based, two-generation model that works with very vulnerable young children and families, providing intensive, home-based services.
-We are honored to be a part of CSC's Healthy Beginnings Program, bringing this high-quality program to at-risk families in our community.
+We also get funding for our Infant Mental Health Program, which provides counseling for women and young children.
+We are honored to be a part of CSC's Healthy Beginnings system, bringing high-quality programs to at-risk families in our community.

 In addition to generous individuals and private family foundations, our major supporters also currently include...